-In the event that the parties are unable to mutually agree a laboratory or fail to appoint a nominated representatives to verify any claim within 14 days of the notification of claim under Rules 227 to 229, the following conditions will apply.

-- At the request of either party, the President of the ICA will nominate an internationally recognised controlling company that is an ICA member, to proceed to inspection and/or sampling.
-The President will provide a further 28 days (4 weeks) for the inspection and/or sampling to be performed by the internationally recognised controlling company; - At the request of either party, the President of the ICA will nominate an ICA Bremen certified laboratory to issue a report for the testing of samples drawn.
+- In the event that the parties are unable to mutually agree a laboratory or fail to appoint a nominated representatives to verify any claim within 14 days of the notification of claim under Rules 227 to 229, the following conditions will apply. - In the event that the parties are unable to mutually agree a laboratory to verify any claim, either party may request the President of the ICA to nominate an ICA Bremen certified laboratory to issue a report for the testing of samples drawn.
 A list of the certified laboratories may be obtained from the ICA website.
 The President will provide a further 63 days (nine weeks) for the certified laboratory to produce the report and the final claim to be presented.